 “Car Door Lock Stuck In Lock Position And Won’t Close!”

-Sometimes the lock latch on a car door is stuck, and it is not allowing the door to close.
+Sometimes the lock latch on a car door is stuck, and it does not allow the door to close.
 This is a huge inconvenience and it makes the vehicle difficult or impossible to operate.
 The short-term solution for this problem is to manipulate the door latch itself to close the door.
 There are 5 simple steps for this door lock actuator troubleshooting-

 - Locating the latch on the car’s door.